Loving and evangelizing each person before us, with the heart, mind, and spirit of Christ the Teacher.

-Seton Teaching Fellows is a one or two-year postgraduate mission opportunity that seeks to answer the call of the New Evangelization by bringing the living Gospel and a vibrant Catholic faith to the margins of American society.
+Seton Teaching Fellows is a one or two-year postgraduate mission opportunity that brings the living Gospel and the beauty of the Catholic faith to children and families in underserved communities.
 Fellows rely on both time-tested and innovative methods that help the children and families they serve, as well as their peers, to better know, love, and serve Christ and His Church.
-At the same time, they participate in their own spiritual formation by seeking to foster the development of habits, dispositions, and beliefs indispensable to human flourishing and happiness.
+At the same time, they participate in their own holistic formation by accompanying, developing, and challenging each other, striving to serve with the mind, heart, and spirit of Christ the Teacher.

 “This opportunity has been truly life changing.
 I will be forever grateful for the amazing organization that is Seton Education Partners❤️”

 – Claire, 6th cohort

 “I’ve been able to experience the true meaning of the Proverb, ‘As iron is sharpened by iron; one person sharpens another.’
-Living in community has allowed me grow deeper in my faith, taught me how to grow from one another, and work bringing others to know and love Jesus Christ.”
+Living in community has allowed me to grow deeper in my faith, learn from others, and bring others to know and love Jesus Christ.”

 – Connor, 6th cohort